Dryland Training Exercises for Butterfly

 Straight arm recoveries

-This exercise helps to strengthen and increase the flexibility to the muscles around the swimmer’s shoulder
+This exercise helps to strengthen and increase the flexibility of the muscles around the swimmer’s shoulder

 How to perform straight arm recoveries

-• The swimmer starts this exercise by laying on the floor on their back (supine).
+• The swimmer starts this exercise by lying on the floor on their back (supine).

 • Ideally on a soft surface such as a gym mat or carpet.